Training and support for schools and settings

 Our SLA for Schools: The EPCS offers a large range of training to schools promoted through our Schools SLA and through our school link EPs.
 We encourage schools to think about additional services they would like that relate to child and educational psychology and to request bespoke packages to suit their school development needs.
 We also encourage schools to think about joining with other schools to buy in traded time around a particular topic such as transitions, early years, high functioning ASD pupils or a particular aspect of research.

-Our ELSA training: This 5 day nationally evaluated scheme ‘The Emotional Literacy Support Assistant’ (ELSA) training has been run by the EPCS for 4 years now.
+Our ELSA training: This 5 day nationally evaluated scheme ‘The Emotional Literacy Support Assistant’ (ELSA) training has been run by the EPCS several times.
 The course covers a range of evidence based early intervention strategies including: Anger Management, Social Stories, Therapeutic Stories, Friendship Skills, and self-esteem boosting which can then be delivered to small groups and individuals in a school context.
 The training has a strong psychological underpinning covering a range of models.
 Appropriate for TAs and Learning mentors working in mainstream and specialist primary and secondary schools.
 ELSA’s also receive high quality group supervision every half term from an Educational Psychologist as part of the one off payment for the course.
+We are hoping to update you soon on our next training – please watch this space and contact Thomas Vitoria email@example.com if you are interested.

 Bi-Borough SENCO Networks